Nix4Science/nix4science.github.io/source/snakemake-tutorial.rst

 Step 5: Add a new figure
 ------------------------

-With this new data, we can generate more intersting plots!
+With this new data, we can generate more interesting plots!
-The script ``analysis/multi_planets.R`` generate a plot of the different of trajectories for the same initial conditions on different planets.
+The script ``analysis/multi_planets.R`` generates a plot of the different of trajectories for the same initial conditions on different planets.

 .. admonition:: Your turn